sarahcolbert/gsemGWAS/README.md

 An example of this script is located in [multi_GWAS.R](https://github.com/sarahcolbert/quickSEMGWAS/blob/master/scripts/multi_GWAS.R).
 This script only runs for one subset of SNPs, identified using the variable "NUMBER", which is later replaced.
 This script will be the basis for all runs using each subset of SNPs.
 One thing to note is that this script identifies a common factor GWAS, but can be used with user-specified GWASs as long as the script is edited.

 An example script using a 3 factor user GWAS is also available in [multi_GWAS_3Fs.R](https://github.com/sarahcolbert/quickSEMGWAS/blob/master/scripts/multi_GWAS_3Fs.R).
 If you wish to use this script make sure to save the filename as multi_GWAS.R to be compatible with subsequent scripts.
-If you do not need to calculate heterogeneity estimates for SNPs you can change the modelchi flag to false to reduce run time (but this is not recommended).

 ** NOTE: If you are using the userGWAS function, I have found that jobs run better serially (this is a good solution if you are coming across the error _Error in { : task 1 failed - "infinite or missing values in 'x'"_).
 You should therefore included "parallel = FALSE" as an option in your code (see line 27 in [multi_GWAS_3Fs.R](https://github.com/sarahcolbert/quickSEMGWAS/blob/master/scripts/multi_GWAS_3Fs.R)).